mhamzakhattak/portfolio/data/blog/writeups/airtech/web/Hideout.md

 ![challenge discription](/static/writeups/airtech/HideOut/chall_discription.png)

-Starting with a simple analysis, we saw a static web page with a single input field designed for entering a secret password.
+Starting with a simple analysis, we observed a static web page with a single input field designed for entering a secret password.

 ![index page](/static/writeups/airtech/HideOut/secretpass.png)